haskell/cabal/Cabal/doc/developing-packages.markdown

 #### Example: Package using `detailed-0.9` interface ####

 The example package description and test module source file below demonstrate the use of the `detailed-0.9` interface.
-For brevity, the example package does note include a library or any normal executables, but a real package would be required to have at least one library or executable.
-The test module below also develops a simple implementation of the interface set by `Distribution.TestSuite`, but in actual usage the implementation would be provided by the library that provides the testing facility.
+The test module also develops a simple implementation of the interface set by `Distribution.TestSuite`, but in actual usage the implementation would be provided by the library that provides the testing facility.

 bar.cabal: